mohammadhoseinazaddel/Machine_learning_projects/spark/README.md

-using spark to train models for predicting heart disease
+## these projects use spark for prediction